dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Summary "Overview"
     In this module you will use CNS as a developer would do in OpenShift.
 For that purpose you will dynamically provision storage both in standalone fashion and in context of an application deployment.

-    At the end of this module you will have two application stacks running that consume persistent storage provided by CNS.

 Creating a StorageClass
 -----------------------